Bhadravati, Maharashtra

 Bhadravati city has recently bagged the Best City in 'Innovation & Best Practices' award under the population Category - 50K to 1 Lakh from the Government of India under Swach Surverkshan Awards-2021.

 It has also bagged 8th Rank in being the cleanest city under category population Category - 50K to 1 Lakh under Swach Surverkshan Awards-2021 amongst 132 cities nominated.

+Chandrapur district is famous for tribal folk dances such as Dandar, Gondi and Rela.Adiwasi folk dance in Diwali known as Dandar.
+Speciely in the respect of lord Krishna.

 It has an ordnance factory and several open-cast coal mines.

 History

 Gavrala, a small hamlet near Bhadravati, has been excavated by the Department of Ancient Indian History, Culture and Archeology, Nagpur during 2006–07.
 They have unearthed fortifications of the Vakataka period.

 Historic places

 Bhadrawati Fort

 The Bhadrawati Fort is located In heart of Bhadrawati City.
 This historical monument was made by the Gond king Bhankyasing across 3 acres of land.
 There is a big gate to the front of the fort, and all four sides are surrounded by huge walls.
 There is also a deep ancient well at the center of the fort.
 The locals say that the fort developed over 2000 years ago.
 Outside of the forth there are a few houses in which local residents live.
 Some structural stones are present in near area.